Social rejection: Rejection sensitivity

 Karen Horney was the first theorist to discuss the phenomenon of rejection sensitivity.
 She suggested that it is a component of the neurotic personality, and that it is a tendency to feel deep anxiety and humiliation at the slightest rebuff.
-Simply being made to wait, for example, could be viewed as a rejection and met with extreme anger and hostility.
+Simply being made to wait, for example, could be viewed as rejection and met with extreme anger and hostility.

 Albert Mehrabian developed an early questionnaire measure of rejection sensitivity.
 Mehrabian suggested that sensitive individuals are reluctant to express opinions, tend to avoid arguments or controversial discussions, are reluctant to make requests or impose on others, are easily hurt by negative feedback from others, and tend to rely too much on familiar others and situations so as to avoid rejection.

-A more recent (1996) definition of rejection sensitivity is the tendency to "anxiously expect, readily perceive, and overreact" to social rejection.
+A 1996 definition of rejection sensitivity is the tendency to "anxiously expect, readily perceive, and overreact" to social rejection.
 People differ in their readiness to perceive and react to rejection.
 The causes of individual differences in rejection sensitivity are not well understood.
 Because of the association between rejection sensitivity and neuroticism, there is a likely genetic predisposition.
-Rejection sensitive dysphoria, while not a formal diagnosis, is also a common symptom of attention deficit hyperactivity disorder, estimated to affect a majority of people with ADHD.
+Rejection sensitive dysphoria, while not a formal diagnosis, is also a common symptom of attention deficit hyperactivity disorder, estimated to affect most people with ADHD.
+Rejection sensitivity is also a defining characteristic of borderline personality disorder (BPD), where it manifests as intense fear of abandonment and extreme emotional reactions to perceived rejection or criticism.
 Others posit that rejection sensitivity stems from early attachment relationships and parental rejection; peer rejection is also thought to play a role.
 Bullying, an extreme form of peer rejection, is likely connected to later rejection sensitivity.
-However, there is no conclusive evidence for any of these theories.
+There is no conclusive evidence for any of these theories.

+The Adult Rejection Sensitivity Questionnaire (A-RSQ), developed by Kathy R. Berenson and colleagues in 2009, is a self-report instrument designed to measure one's disposition to anxiously expect, readily perceive, and intensely react to rejection.
+Validation by Innamorati et al. tested various factor models.
+A 2025 validation in Russia confirmed a two-factor structure (Concern vs. Expectancy).
+Several studies verified the questionnaire's clinical significance.
+High scores are strongly associated with rumination, depression, and borderline personality disorder.